OSAD is an alternative contact method between Uyuni and traditional clients.

 SSL is required for

-If SSL certificates are not available, the daemon on your client systems will fail to connect.
+If SSL certificates are not available, the daemon on your client systems fails to connect.

 Make sure your firewall rules are set to allow the required ports.